blinry/blinry.org/content/blog.md

 headless: true
 ---

-Listed here are all blog entries, newest first.
-You can click on a tag behind a title to filter for that topic:
+Here's a list of all blog entries, newest first.
+Click on a tag to filter for that topic:

 <%= blog.enum %>